Canon SX70 vs Olympus E-M10 IV

 It is notable that the SX70 has a microphone port, which is missing on the E-M10 IV.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the SX70 and the E-M10 IV are recent models that are part of the current product line-up.
 The SX70 replaced the earlier Canon SX60 , while the E-M10 IV followed on from the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX70 and E-M10 IV can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Olympus E-M10 IV Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX70 and the Olympus E-M10 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.